Fennel Spice Seeds & Aniseed – The Fresh Green Liquorice Spice

 Flavour Profile of Spice

 Fennel spice and aniseed both have a similar flavour, that is both are sweet and liquorice to taste.
-Its flavour and taste is both very similar to fresh fennel bulb that is used for cooking.
+Its flavour and taste are both very similar to fresh fennel bulb that is used for cooking.

 The Difference Between Fennel Spice and Aniseed